Syntax

 | create_table_if_not_exists | Create target table if it does not exist |

-| write.target.interval.seconds | Interval in seconds for scheduled writes (default: 3600) |
+| write.target.interval.seconds | Interval in seconds for triggering writes to the target table (default: 3600) |

 | batch_insert_rows | Number of rows per batch insert (default: 4096) |